 Be clear with rules and instructions.

 Parents should be clear when assigning tasks to their kids.
-For instance, you should keep things serious with rules and not get too lax at times.
-Parents should sincerely establish that they have to follow through with the tasks and not assume that somebody else will do the tasks for them.
-This will let your kids know that they are expected to finish simple chores, which can lead to more cooperation instead of your tasks falling on deaf ears.
+For instance, you should keep things serious by following the rules and not getting too lax.
+Parents should make it clear that they must follow through with the tasks and not assume that someone else will do them for them.
+This will let your kids know they are expected to finish simple chores, which can lead to more cooperation rather than your tasks falling on deaf ears.

 Give praise when kids deserve it.

 You don’t have to be strict or intimidating to your kids when setting rules or assigning tasks.
 You’re encouraged to give praise or rewards when the kid does the task well, on time, or in a way that exceeds your expectations.
-The mere act of following through with the task is enough to warrant appreciation from you.
+The mere act of following through on the task is enough to warrant your appreciation.

-Parents who recognize a chore accomplished effectively can make the child more willing to continue doing the chores.
-You can even use this as an opportunity to teach your kids about money by rewarding them with bills or coins that they can save up.
-This will further incentivize the kids to do well with the simple tasks assigned to them.
+Parents who recognise when a chore is completed effectively can make the child more willing to continue doing chores.
+You can even use this as an opportunity to teach your kids about money by rewarding them with bills or coins they can save.
+This will further incentivise the kids to do well with the simple tasks assigned to them.

 Set the time that works best for the kids.

 As a parent, you might have a sense of what time works best for your child.
-They might be preoccupied with school homework at a certain time of the day, while they might already be sleepy at a certain hour in the evening.
+They might be preoccupied with school homework at a certain time of day, while already sleepy at a certain hour in the evening.
 There may also be days more ideal than others.
-For example, the weekend may be the best time to assign your child chores as that’s when they’re less likely to be occupied with school and similar responsibilities.
+For example, the weekend may be the best time to assign your child chores, as they’re less likely to be occupied with school and other responsibilities.

 Letting the kids do simple household chores on days without school or work obligations will benefit both them and you.
 With every family member free, you can periodically do family chores.
 Still, you need to make it clear that the children have to learn the chores on their own.